AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

   * Provides a simple reference to another fragment.
   * Offers you the full flexibility to reference any other fragment.
 * **[Fragment Reference](#fragment-reference)**
-  * Rreferences another fragment - dependent on a specific model.
+  * References another fragment - dependent on a specific model.
   * Allows you to retrieve structured data.
     >[!NOTE]
     >